 PURPOSES OF THE ANNUAL MEETING 1 QUORUM AND VOTING 1 REVOCABILITY OF PROXY 3 SOLICITATION 3 QUESTIONS AND ANSWERS ABOUT THE HOLDING COMPANY REORGANIZATION 4 What is the Reorganization Proposal?
 4 Why are you forming a holding company?
 4 What will happen to my stock?
 4 How will being a Newco stockholder be different from being a NWLIC shareholder?
 4 Will the management or the business of the company change as a result of the Reorganization?
 4 What will the name of the public company be following the Reorganization?
 4 Will the company's CUSIP number change as a result of the Reorganization?
 4 Will I have to turn in my stock certificates?
 5 What are the material U.S. federal income tax consequences as a result of the Reorganization?
 5 How will the Reorganization be treated for accounting purposes?
 5 If the shareholders approve the Reorganization, when will it occur?
 5 Do I have dissenters' (or appraisal) rights?
 5 What is the authorized capital of NWLIC and Newco?
-5 What is the authorized capital of INWEIC and Newco!
-Whom do I contact if I have questions about the Reorganization Proposal?
-5 SUMMARY OF THE REORGANIZATION PROPOSAL 6 The Principal Parties 6 What You Will Receive in the Reorganization (Page 12) 6 Conditions to Completion of the Reorganization (Page 13) 7 • • • • • • • • • • • • • • • • • • • • 7 Termination of the Reorganization Agreement (Page 14) Page 4 of Directors and Evacutive Officers of Newson Following the Reorganization (Page 16) 7 Board of Directors and Executive Officers of Newco Following the Reorganization (Page 16) Markets and Market Prices Cortain Financial Information 7 Certain Financial Information 7 8 RISK FACTORS SPECIAL NOTE BECARDING FORWARD LOOKING STATEMENTS SPECIAL NOTE REGARDING FORWARD-LOOKING STATEMENTS PROPOSAL 1- PEOPLE AND ATTOMATION 10 PROPOSAL 1: REORGANIZATION Reserve for the Proposition Proposition of the Proposition of the Proposition Proposition of the Proposition P 11 Reasons for the Reorganization; Recommendation of our Board of Directors 11 Reorganization Procedure 12 What NWLIC Shareholders Will Receive in the Reorganization 12 NWLIC Stock Options and Other Rights to Receive NWLIC Stock 13 Corporate Name Following the Reorganization 13 No Exchange of Stock Certificates 13 Conditions to Reorganization 13 Effectiveness of Reorganization 13 Amendment of Reorganization Agreement 14 Material U.S. Federal Income Tax Consequences 14 No Compensation Related to the Reorganization 15 Anticipated Accounting Treatment 15 Authorized Capital Stock 15 Listing of Newco Class A Common Stock on the NASDAQ Global Market; De-listing and De-registration of NWLIC Class A Stock 15 Board of Directors and Executive Officers of Newco Following the Reorganization 16 Independent Registered Public Accounting Firm of Newco 16 Issuances of Newco Class A Common Stock Under the NWLIC Plans 16 Newco Restated Certificate of Incorporation 16 Restrictions on the Sale of Newco Shares 16 Description of Newco Capital Stock 16 General 16 Class A Common Stock 17 Class B Common Stock 17 Anti-Takeover Effects of Certain Provisions of Newco's Certificate of Incorporation Bylaws
+5 Whom do I contact if I have questions about the Reorganization Proposal?
+5 SUMMARY OF THE REORGANIZATION PROPOSAL 6 The Principal Parties 6 What You Will Receive in the Reorganization (Page 12) 6 Conditions to Completion of the Reorganization (Page 13) 7 Termination of the Reorganization Agreement (Page 14) , 7 Board of Directors and Executive Officers of Newco Following the Reorganization (Page 16) 7 Markets and Market Prices 7 Certain Financial Information 7 RISK FACTORS 8 SPECIAL NOTE REGARDING FORWARD-LOOKING STATEMENTS 10 PROPOSAL 1: REORGANIZATION 10 Reasons for the Reorganization; Recommendation of our Board of Directors 11 Reorganization Procedure 11 What NWLIC Shareholders Will Receive in the Reorganization 12 NWLIC Stock Options and Other Rights to Receive NWLIC Stock 12 Corporate Name Following the Reorganization 13 No Exchange of Stock Certificates 13 Conditions to Reorganization 13 Effectiveness of Reorganization 13 Amendment of Reorganization Agreement 13 Material U.S. Federal Income Tax Consequences 14 No Compensation Related to the Reorganization 14 Anticipated Accounting Treatment 15 Authorized Capital Stock 15 Listing of Newco Class A Common Stock on the NASDAQ Global Market; De-listing 15 and De-registration of NWLIC Class A Stock 15 Board of Directors and Executive Officers of Newco Following the Reorganization 15 Independent Registered Public Accounting Firm of Newco 16 Issuances of Newco Class A Common Stock Under the NWLIC Plans Newco Restated Certificate of Incorporation 16 16 • Restrictions on the Sale of Newco Shares 16 Description of Newco Capital Stock 16 General Class A Common Stock 16 17 Class A Common Stock 17 Class B Common Stock 17 Anti-Takeover Effects of Certain Provisions of Newco's Certificate of Incorporation, Bylaws